Country Music News For The Country Music Enthusiast!

 Seeking to keep her music fresh by returning to its roots, Kathy made several trips to Scotland in the early '90s, studying the links between country music and traditional Scottish folk.
 Her own music kept getting "rootsier" and more eclectic throughout the '90s.

 Kathy's new direction couldn't have taken her further from her old way of doing things.
-Where once she was pitched songs by Music Row writers, now she collects the generations-old and new but old-in-soul tunes that move her at folk gatherings, and rounds out her repertoire through extensive research.
+Where once she was pitched songs by Music Row writers, now she collects the generations-old and new but old-in-soul tunes that move her at folk gatherings and rounds out her repertoire through extensive research.

 Never one to tread water creatively, she's made her gracefully daring leap into the roots-honoring traditional folk world with the albums Calling Me Home and Coal.
 "To be a complete novice at something after you've been singing for three or four decades, to feel that humility of 'I don't even know if I'm going to be able to pull this off again,' it's a great gift," she shares.
 "A lot of times people go through their whole lives and never get to that place.